 Along with career officers from global universities, HRs from famous companies in China as well as experts on recruitment, you will have a great chance to deepen your comprehension over the China job market.
 At the conference, you will be able to hold wide-ranging discussions on specific topics about Chinese employers' process of recruitment and undertake an analysis of job seeking channels and situations of the career development of international students, especially Chinese returnees.
 As a pioneer in this field, we will develop more collaboration opportunities and provide students with not only various options of career, but also personal development.

-he number of Chinese returnees reached 470,000 in 2016, and by 2016, a total of about 3 million have come back to China, working in different industry branches.
+esearches have shown that in 2017, a total of 670,000 Chinese talents who have studied or worked overseas are returning to China for career development.
+By 2018, proximately over 3 millions overseas talents from different countries are expected to work in a great variety of industries in China, working in different industry branches.
 With the rapid development of Chinese economy these last decades, an increasing number of Chinese employers are looking for Chinese returnees as well as foreign graduates wanting to settle in China.
 However, most of the Chinese returnees and foreign graduates lack job seeking skills and knowledge about the Chinese job market.
 Their understanding of Chinese enterprises is insufficient, hence Chinese returnees will have to face these obstacles in the future.

 Meanwhile, Chinese returnees are facing another big challenge, which also results in difficulty of global universities: Although they spent a lot of time, money and effort on studying at overseas universities for years, it still takes them about 6 months to find a job, much longer than domestic graduates, according to a survey.
 Additionally, the salary and status of their first job hardly meet their satisfaction.